Have you ever had a day full of realization, belief, camaraderie, unity, excitement, and tears?

 My Thoughts, the Race, and the Results

 It is New Year’s Eve day, the Pacific Northwest, Puget Sound, and its cloudy.
-This is the last running race of the year.
-My attitude about this half-marathon run (13.1 miles) is that it is half the distance I normally run, so, this should be a piece of cake!
+This was the last running race of the year.
+My attitude about this run (13.1 miles) was that it was half the distance I normally ran, so, it would be a piece of cake!
+(HA!)

-I expect it will be a different sort of run because I am wearing so many more layers than I have at past races which were in the spring or summer.
-Thoughts like, where should I attach my race bib, what if I get hot and need to shed some clothing, what if it rains, what if… ATTACHMENT!
+I expected it would be a different sort of run because I was wearing so many more layers than I had at past races which were in the spring or summer.
+Thoughts like, where should I attach my race bib, what if I get hot and need to shed some clothing, what if it rains, what if… AHHHH … ATTACHMENT!

 There are no words to describe the beauty that I saw.
 The beautiful water of the Puget Sound, the ferry headed for Seattle, and the incredible greenery that seemed to roll right into the water.